pooncs/learn_cv_with_cpp/Module_01/ex01_auto/todo/readme.md

 3. Use `decltype` to inspect the type of an expression at compile time.
 4. Recognize when *not* to use `auto` (readability vs. brevity).

+## Analogy: The Intelligent Shape-Shifter
+Think of `auto` as a "Shape-Shifter" container.
+*   **Old C++ (Explicit Types):** You have to build a specific box (e.g., a "Square Box") before you can put a Square inside it.
+If you change the Square to a Circle, you have to rebuild the box.
+*   **Modern C++ (`auto`):** You just say "I want a box that fits *this thing*."
+The compiler looks at the thing (the initializer) and instantly builds the perfect box for it.
+If the thing changes, the box automatically updates.

 ## Practical Motivation
 In Computer Vision, we often deal with complex types like `std::vector<std::vector<cv::Point2f>>` (a list of contours) or nested map iterators.
 Writing these types manually is:
 1.  **Error-prone:** Typos are common.